-When you’re starting your project for replacement windows in Terre Haute, energy efficiency should top your priority list.
-That’s due to the fact inefficient windows can be responsible for the biggest heating and cooling loss in your residence.
+When you’re beginning your project for replacement windows in Terre Haute, energy efficiency should be number one on your priority list.
+That’s since inefficient windows can be responsible for the biggest heating and cooling loss in your house.

-They can release as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
-So, it’s essential that your replacement windows are the best option for the temps in Terre Haute.
+They can lose as much as 30% of your heating and cooling, according to the U.S. Department of Energy.
+So, it’s essential that your replacement windows are the best option for the climate in Terre Haute.

-In designing your new windows, here are a few things to think over.
+In designing your new windows, here are a few things to consider.

 Window Panes: One, Two or Three?

-Window panes are one of the most important pieces of an energy-efficient window.
-We recommend going with at minimum double-pane windows, since single-pane windows are very inefficient.
-They’re also liable to leaking air and impacting your house’s comfort.
+Window panes are one of the most important components of an energy-efficient window.
+We recommend going with at least double-pane windows, since single-pane windows are especially inefficient.
+They’re also predisposed to leaking air and impacting your residence’s comfort.

-If your budget allows it, installing ENERGY STAR® windows will help reduce energy bills and save you more money over the years.
-That’s since they work hard to keep your house’s ambiance in balance, regardless of the conditions outside.
+If your budget allows it, installing ENERGY STAR® windows will help decrease energy bills and save you more money in the future.
+That’s since they work hard to keep your residence’s temp in balance, no matter the conditions outside.

 - $101–$583 yearly when replacing single-pane windows.

 - $27–$197 yearly when replacing double-pane, clear glass windows.

 Over the life span of your windows, those savings can really collect.
 And you can also feel good being aware you’re helping reduce greenhouse gas emissions, which helps protect the environment.